Brijeshkumar452/Go-Back-N-Protocol-Simulator-CN/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)

-Interactive visualization of the **Go-Back-N Automatic Repeat Request (ARQ)** protocol developed during the **PS-1 Internship at The LNM Institute of Information Technology (LNMIIT), Jaipur**.
-# Go-Back-N-Protocol-Simulator-CN
-Interactive Go-Back-N ARQ Protocol Simulator developed using HTML, CSS, and JavaScript during PS-1 Internship at LNMIIT.

-# Go-Back-N Protocol — Interactive Visualizer

-An interactive, browser-based simulation of the **Go-Back-N (GBN) ARQ protocol**, built to help visualize how sliding-window flow control, cumulative acknowledgements, timeouts, and retransmissions work in computer networks.
-Built as part of a B.Tech internship/academic project.
+An interactive, browser-based visualization of the **Go-Back-N (GBN) Automatic Repeat reQuest (ARQ) protocol**, built to show sliding-window flow control, cumulative acknowledgements, timeouts, and retransmissions actually happening — rather than just being described in a textbook.

+Developed during the **PS-1 Internship at The LNM Institute of Information Technology (LNMIIT), Jaipur**.

 🔗 **Live Demo:** *(add your GitHub Pages / hosted link here)* 📸 **Screenshot:** *(add a screenshot or GIF of the simulation here)*

+---

-# 📖 Overview
+## 📖 Overview

-Go-Back-N is a sliding-window based Automatic Repeat reQuest (ARQ) protocol used for reliable data transfer over unreliable channels.
-This project turns the textbook algorithm into a live, clickable animation so that sender/receiver state, packet flight, acknowledgements, and timeout-driven retransmissions can actually be *watched* happening, rather than just read about.
+Go-Back-N is a sliding-window ARQ protocol used for reliable data transfer over unreliable channels.
+This project turns the algorithm into a live, clickable animation so that sender/receiver state, packet flight, acknowledgements, and timeout-driven retransmissions can be watched in real time.

 The simulation lets you:
 - Send new data packets from the sender within a fixed window size.